 You might ask doesn’t the filter system do that?
 The pool’s filter system does a great job of keeping the water clean in a pool.
 Unfortunately, it can only clean the dirt from the water that passes through it.

-Dirt, including sand, waterlogged leaves, and other debris often falls to the bottom of the pool and generally stay there.
+Dirt, including sand, waterlogged leaves, and other debris often falls to the bottom of the pool and generally stays there.
 The pool filter system cannot move that debris so it needs some help and that is where the pool vacuum comes in.
 Vacuuming leaves from a pool – my advice.

 So how does a pool vacuum work?

 A pool vacuum cleaner makes use of the pool filter system to operate.
 The filter system has a pump that sucks in water from the pool skimmers which then passes it through a sand, DE or cartridge filter to remove any dirt.
 It then returns clean water to the pool via the water inlets, waterfall etc.

 What is the difference between manual, automatic and robotic vacuuming?